Development#

 AstroField() to add field metadata, which can include things

-like UCDs, units, and fits and IVOA keyword mappings.
-You can also use
+like UCDs, and fits and IVOA keyword mappings.
+For PlantUML diagrams, you

 can optionally add namespaces to your classes by adding a _namespace